 I’m a physician working in the local health management system.

 I’m really intrigued about the OKR approach and its potential to lead teams to success.
-I see it as a potentially strong, methodological approach to guide objectives of our local departments (surgery department, laboratory department, radiology department) and I’m working to implement a pilot project with some of these next year).
+I see it as a potentially strong, methodological approach to guide Objectives of our local departments (surgery department, laboratory department, radiology department) and I’m working to implement a pilot project with some of these next year.

 I’d really appreciate feedback about one of the OKRs I’m formulating:

-Objective: To define a network between our Neurology Units in three hospitals for an efficient time-dependent treatment of stroke.
+O: To define a network between our Neurology Units in three hospitals for an efficient time-dependent treatment of stroke.

 KR1: Develop in three months a responsibility assignment matrix (RAM) for every hospital for the design of a hub-spoke network.